Discover more from in a panoramic?

 As much as I know that bringing religion into an essay will most likely garner the attention of those who see nuance as a garnish rather than an essential component, I would do myself no favours by hiding my feelings about marriage.
 I mean, I own a Pinterest board with the title 'I'm not getting married, but IF I DID.’

 In When Harry Met Sally, the lead characters meet in their early 20s and do not get married until their mid-30s.
 Watching the film on that night in June did re-confirm my want for love, but it also made me realise that I had been rushing into things for the sake of not dying alone.
 I gripped my hooks into those who showed me care without pondering if I needed to be anywhere near a relationship at this point in my life.
 I’ve seen women in my life sucked into relationships and spat back out as shells of their former selves.
 I would not survive the process.
+Who could put up with me for years on end?
+I need to be cared for and held like a fragile being.
+I want someone who will hold me upright like the neck of a newborn babe and keep my flimsy bones from falling apart.

 I fear making a wrong choice and living to regret it for the rest of my days.
 My attempts at finding the one have failed disastrously, and I would rather die than ask to be set up, so instead, I spend my days writing.
 It soothes me and quiets the anxiety swirling around the toilet bowl I call a brain.
 I’ve even written my own Muslim rom-com.
 And even though I know it will probably never see the light, there’s a sense of power that comes from writing stories like that.
 A writer's ability to materialise love out of thin air is magical.
 It also feels a lot safer than a personal essay about a breakup.
 You take the elements of the real story and place them into a fictional one instead, r/relationships be damned.